jenkinsci/script-security-plugin/README.md

 operations to whitelist.
 Operations which change state of persisted objects (such as Jenkins jobs) should generally be denied.
 Most `getSomething` methods are harmless.

+In case of highly secured environments, where only sandbox scripts are allowed, the option "System Sandbox enablement" allows you to disable the "In-process Script Approval screen".

 ### ACL-aware methods
 Be aware however that even some “getter” methods are designed to check specific permissions (using an ACL: access control list), whereas scripts are often run by a system